There is no way to accurately predict when interest rates will rise again but there are ways to prepare yourself in advance.

 Pay down any debts using funds you might have in a low-interest savings account.

-Common mistakes when preparing for a rate rise
+Common mistakes to make during a rate rise

 Living beyond your means